-Father David M. Knight
+Immersed in Christ and Father David M. Knight

+Immersed in Christ is the non-profit organization founded by Father David M. Knight, an American Priest for more than 59 years, who passed away on March 21, 2021 in Huehuetenango, Guatemala just a few days after he turned 90.
+Immersed in Christ began with Fr.
+Knight’s 1977 book His Way, on the spirituality of the laity.
+It initially sold over 140,000 copies and was used in renewal programs in dioceses throughout the country.
+His Way has also been used as a follow-up by the Cursillo Movement, and as a religion textbook.
 Fr.
-Knight has developed the five themes of His Way in sixteen subsequent books: on Scripture (a six-book series on Matthew’s Gospel), the Sacraments, the Mass, Marian devotion, and daily spirituality.
-The sequel Reaching Jesus — Five Steps to a Fuller Life has been translated into Spanish, Polish, Korean, and Indonesian, and republished in Peru, Poland, India and Indonesia).
+Knight has developed the five themes of His Way in numerous subsequent books: on Scripture (a six-book series on Matthew’s Gospel), the Sacraments, the Mass, Marian devotion, and daily spirituality.
+The sequel, Reaching Jesus — Five Steps to a Fuller Life, has been translated into Spanish, Polish, Korean, and Indonesian, and republished in Peru, Poland, India and Indonesia).

 The Immersed in Christ plan includes enough programs to engage a parish or group for six weeks or up to six years and more.

-About David M. Knight
+About Father David M. Knight

 Fr.
-Knight has taught spirituality at Catholic University University (Washington, D.C.), at Loyola University in New Orleans, Christian Brothers University in Memphis, and to ministers and seminarians of several denominations at Memphis Theological Seminary (Presbyterian).
+Knight has taught spirituality at Catholic University (Washington, D.C.), Loyola University in New Orleans, Christian Brothers University in Memphis, and to ministers and seminarians of several denominations at Memphis Theological Seminary (Presbyterian).

 He has been a pastor three times, has taught in both boys' and girls' high schools, including a rural black high school and a school for troubled girls under the care of the Sisters of the Good Shepherd.
-He spent four years as a college campus minister at Christian Brothers University in Memphis, has served as Diocesan Spiritual Director of Cursillos, Diocesan Spiritual Director of the Hispanic Catholic Community of Memphis, and has been chaplain to five different communities of women religious, both active and contemplative.
+He spent four years as a college campus minister at Christian Brothers University in Memphis, served as Diocesan Spiritual Director of Cursillos, Diocesan Spiritual Director of the Hispanic Catholic Community of Memphis, and has been chaplain to five different communities of women religious, both active and contemplative.
 For several years he was a regular columnist for the Marian Helpers Bulletin.
 For two years he taught and discussed his books on Matthew's Gospel on the radio for an hour every Saturday morning in Spanish.
-He has given more than five hundred workshops, missions and retreats on the religious vows and lay spirituality, and performed ministries throughout the mainland United States, Hawaii and Alaska; and in Australia, Canada, Chad, England, Ecuador, France, Germany, Guam, Guatemala, Haiti, Ireland, Japan, Korea, New Zealand, Saipan, Sierra Leone, Sweden and Spain.
+During his lifetime, he gave more than five hundred workshops, missions and retreats on the religious vows and lay spirituality, and performed ministries throughout the mainland United States, Hawaii and Alaska; and in Australia, Canada, Chad, England, Ecuador, France, Germany, Guam, Guatemala, Haiti, Ireland, Japan, Korea, New Zealand, Saipan, Sierra Leone, Sweden and Spain.
 He has given priests' and deacons' retreats or performed other ministry in most of the United States.
-He speaks English, French, Spanish and German.
+He spoke English, French, Spanish and German.